 Template files can be placed in a folder named ‘reports’ within the Collection folder where the reports are to be used.
 Each template file should include the word ‘template’ somewhere within its file name.

 Once a template file is created, suitably named and placed, it will become available as a report that can be selected from a drop-down (identified with a gear icon) on the Collection’s toolbar.

 Selecting a report will then cause the Collection’s notes to be merged into the corresponding template file, creating whatever ouput is identified in the template file.

-Notenik can play a script file that will execute a series of data transformations.
+Notenik can record and play a script file that will execute a series of data transformations.
 Data can be input from one or more Notenik Collections and/or from tab-delimited or comma-separated files.
 The input data can be sorted and filtered using any of the fields contained within the data.
 The data can then be used as input to a Template file, or output to a new tab-delimited or comma-separated file.